Peachtree Road Race: 55th Peachtree: North and South Peachtrees and Lottery Returns

 Changes were made to the Peachtree Road Race for 2025.
 During the 2024 AJC Peachtree Road Race, it was announced after four years without a lottery, demand returned to pre-pandemic levels and the Peachtree lottery draw returned.
 A one-week span from July 4–11 allowed participants to enter the race without being put in the lottery.

 On October 10, 2024, the Atlanta Track Club meeting where the 2025 schedule for the organisation was announced, the new "north" version of the Peachtree, the AJC Polar Opposite Peachtree, was announced.
 It is scheduled for the first weekend of January, with the course going in the opposite direction, similar to the Comrades Marathon in South Africa.
 Registration for that race was started November 1, 2024, and sold out in less than six hours.
 In keeping with the Peachtree Road Race tradition, finishers receive a hooded sweatshirt.
 It was announced on January 16, 2025 that registration for the 2026 "north" Peachtree will be open to Atlanta Track Club members for one day only in February and registration for the general public will begin on July 4, 2025, after the end of the "south" Peachtree.
 Both the north and south races will have registration open on July 4 for the next year's race.

+56th South Peachtree (2026): A New Beginning

+The second North Peachtree drew 7,214 runners on January 3, 2026.

+With the ceasing of publication of The Atlanta Journal-Constitution by owners Cox Media, the Atlanta Track Club announced on February 10, 2026, effective immediately for the 56th south Peachtree, the Northside Hospital System will be named title sponsor of both Peachtree events.